It’s always great when the ordinary girl or guy next door gets out there and inspires, right?

 – Contributor, Aimee –

-Aimee is from Teeside and is currently spending her time between practicing yoga and meditation in Thailand and India and time back home in Teeside.
+Aimee is from Teeside and is the founder of AMALAwellness.
+Aimee spent a large proportion of 2017 and 2018 practicing yoga and meditation in Thailand and India.

 Aimee suffered with severe anxiety and rather than visiting the doctor again, she thought “there must be a better way to heal”.
 And this is where Aimee’s journey with yoga and meditation started.
 Aimee started to practice Hatha and Ashtanga yoga regularly and this started to improve everything.